MAnn223/wheel-of-fortune/README.md

 # wheel-of-fortune
-Wheel Of Fortune - user vs computer
+Wheel Of Fortune - user vs computer.
+Created for project in University of Michigan Python 3 Specilization Course